Our Mission + History

 Essex Art Center was founded in 1993 when three Bradford College classmates—Helen Tory, Linda Maddox, and Leslie Costello—opened a nonprofit art studio that offered classes on Essex Street in downtown Lawrence.

 In 1995, we moved to our current home on Island Street.
-Today, we've grown into a thriving arts community working to positively impact the lives of artists and residents in our region.
+We've grown into a thriving arts community working to positively impact the lives of artists and residents in our region.

 Equity + Inclusion